First Sino-Japanese War: Background

 After two centuries, the Japanese policy of seclusion under the shōguns of the Edo period came to an end when the country was opened to trade by the Convention of Kanagawa in 1854.
-In the years following the Meiji Restoration of 1868 and the fall of the shogunate, the newly formed Meiji government embarked on reforms to centralize and modernize Japan.
+In the years following the Meiji Restoration of 1868 and the fall of the shogunate, the newly formed Meiji government embarked on reforms to centralise and modernise Japan.
 The Japanese had sent delegations and students around the world to learn and assimilate Western arts and sciences, with the intention of making Japan an equal to the Western powers.
 These reforms transformed Japan from a feudal society into a modern industrial state.
+The Meiji government focused on strengthening the military, adopting Western-style training and technology, which led to the establishing of a powerful navy and a well-equipped army.
+Furthermore, Japan's economic infrastructure saw significant improvements, including the development of railways, telegraph lines, and modern factories, which led to rapid industrial growth and enhanced the country's military capabilities.

-During the same time period, the Qing dynasty also started to undergo reform in both military and political doctrine, but was far less successful.
+During the same period, the Qing dynasty also attempted to implement reforms in response to internal rebellions and external threats.
+The Self-Strengthening Movement (1861–1895) aimed to modernise the Qing's military and industry by adopting Western technology and military techniques.
+However, the movement faced significant challenges, including bureaucratic resistance, corruption, and a lack of central coordination.
+These difficulties affected the effectiveness of the reforms and prevented China from achieving the same level of modernisation and industrialisation as Japan.
+As a result, by the time of the First Sino-Japanese War, China remained a largely agrarian society with a relatively weak military, unable to match the rapidly modernising Japanese forces.